-The humble letterbox is targeted in this popular science show where broadcaster James Colman and director Greg Page attempt to “turbo” an everyday object.
+The humble letterbox is targeted in this popular science show where radio DJ James Colman and director Greg Page attempt to “turbo” an everyday object.
 Their challenge is to move the mail 50 metres from postbox to household as quickly as possible.
-Coleman glimpses his nirvana when he scores a rocket scientist for his team — and battle lines are drawn between big bang theory and rather slower and steadier.
+Coleman glimpses his nirvana when he scores a rocket scientist for his team.
+Battle lines are soon drawn between big bang theory, and rather slower and steadier.
 In the pyrotechnics and rocket love that follow, Page sounds almost plausible when he claims his big truck solution as the cleaner, greener option.

-TV personality Jaquie Brown plays (and plays up) herself for further delightful comic effect in the second series of The Jacquie Brown Diaries (renamed The Jaquie Brown Odyssey for DVD release).
+TV personality Jaquie Brown plays (and plays up) herself for further delightful comic effect in the second series of The Jaquie Brown Diaries (renamed The Jaquie Brown Odyssey for DVD release).
 In the Qantas Award-winning TV3 satire Brown is an egomaniacal reporter looking to climb the media ladder any which way she can.
 This episode sees Brown googling herself, and a late-night forum post sends her spiralling towards celebrity booze binge self-destruction on K Road.
 In her wake Auckland’s Metro social pages set are skewered with self-referential glee.

 TV personality Jaquie Brown plays (and plays up) herself for delightful comic effect in this hit TV3 satire.
 Former Campbell Live reporter Brown plays an egomaniacal journalist looking to climb the media ladder any which way she can.
 Auckland's aspirational set: a cast of Metro social page alumni and wannabes, are skewered with self-referential glee.
 The second series was retitled for DVD release as The Jaquie Brown Odyssey; both series won acclaim and Best Comedy gongs at the Qantas Film and TV Awards.
 The Listener gushed: "A local sitcom that doesn't suck."